boostorg/hana/CONTRIBUTING.md

 2. Create a new branch based on the `develop` branch (`git checkout -b your_branch develop`).
    If your contribution is a bug fix, you should name your branch `bugfix/xxx`;
    for a feature, it should be `feature/xxx`.
-Otherwise, just use your good judgement.
+Otherwise, just use your good judgment.
 Consistent naming of branches is appreciated since it makes the output of `git branch` easier to understand with a single glance.
 3. Do your modifications on that branch.
 Except for special cases, your contribution should include proper unit tests and documentation.
 Also,